Joel Fabiani: Department S

 Fabiani and his wife moved to the United Kingdom, where he co-starred in Department S, first screened in 1969 and 1970.
 The show features a fictional branch of Interpol dealing with particularly baffling cases that other agencies had failed to solve.
 Fabiani played the field team leader Stewart Sullivan.

-In episode 2, "The Trojan Tanker", Fabiani was once more in a tuxedo, gambling in a casino, and looking very Bond-ish; and there were several episodes in which he wore the tuxedo at least for one scene, usually whenever he was meeting the head of the department, Sir Curtis, for a briefing during some gala, opera or exclusive party.
+In episode 2, "The Trojan Tanker", Fabiani was once more in a tuxedo, gambling in a casino, and looking very Bond-ish; and there were several episodes in which he wore the tuxedo at least for one scene, usually whenever he was meeting the head of the department Sir Curtis Seretse, played by Dennis Alaba Peters, for a briefing during some gala, opera or exclusive party.
 Like most SpyFi shows of the 1960s, Department S did have elements of Bond.
 Episode 7 for instance, "Handicap – Dead", where Sullivan attends a golf tournament in Scotland and ends up investigating the suspicious death of one of the golfers, was inspired by Goldfinger.

 Fabiani was highly esteemed and appreciated by his fellow cast members.
 Guest star Kate O'Mara described him as "most charming" and a "perfect American gentleman".
 His co-star Rosemary Nicols called him "a very sweet guy, and extremely professional.
 He always came prepared, and he knew exactly what he was doing."
 And Peter Wyngarde declared, "Joel was wonderful!"